mvdh7/PyCO2SYS/docs/detail.md

 ## Results

-See [Advanced results access](results.md) for a more detailed overview of the different ways that the results keys in the sections below can be solved for and accessed from a `CO2System`.
+See [Advanced tips and tricks](advanced.md) for a more detailed overview of the different ways that the results keys in the sections below can be solved for and accessed from a `CO2System`.

+!!! tip "Find all possible results keys"

+    `co2s.keys()` returns an iterable of all results that have currently been solved for, and `co2s.keys_all()` returns all keys that could possibly be solved for, in a given `CO2System`.

 ### `pyco2.sys` arguments